-Status: Point in time view as at 15/04/1991.
+Status: Point in time view as at 01/07/1991.
 This version of this Act contains provisions that are not valid for this point in time.

-Changes to legislation: Courts and Legal Services Act 1990 is up to date with all changes known to be in force on or before 26 April 2023.
+Changes to legislation: Courts and Legal Services Act 1990 is up to date with all changes known to be in force on or before 02 June 2023.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)

-- (4) Where the specified period comes to an end without any of the events mentioned in subsection (3) having occurred, the Society may direct that the suspension be continued for such period, not exceeding six months, as it shall specify in the direction. - (5) A suspension under this section may only be extended once under subsection (4). - (6) Nothing in this section is to be taken as in any way affecting the Tribunal's power to suspend a solicitor from practice. - (7) A solicitor in whose case a direction is given under subsection (1) or (4) may appeal to the Master of the Rolls against the direction within one month of being notified of it. - (8) In an appeal under subsection (7), the Master of the Rolls may- - (a) affirm the suspension; - (b) direct that the appellant's certificate shall not be suspended but shall have effect subject to such conditions as the Master of the Rolls thinks fit; - (c) by order revoke the direction; or - (d) make such other order as he thinks fit."
+- (7) A solicitor in whose case a direction is given under subsection (1) or (4) may appeal to the Master of the Rolls against the direction within one month of being notified of it. - (8) In an appeal under subsection (7), the Master of the Rolls may- - (a) affirm the suspension; - (b) direct that the appellant's certificate shall not be suspended but shall have effect subject to such conditions as the Master of the Rolls thinks fit: - (c) by order revoke the direction; or - (d) make such other order as he thinks fit."